antmicro/kenning/docs/source/kenning-api.md

 * model preparation,
 * model saving and loading,
 * model saving to the ONNX format,
-* model-specific preprocessing of inputs and postprocessing of outputs, if neccessary,
+* model-specific preprocessing of inputs and postprocessing of outputs, if necessary,
 * model inference,
 * providing metadata (framework name and version),
 * model training,